goalsgame/ueimporter/README.md

 From [UnrealEngine/releases](https://github.com/EpicGames/UnrealEngine/releases)
-In this example we unpack all releases in a directory called `~/vendor/UnrealEngine`, it is assumed to hold a subdirectory for each release named exactly like the Git release tag.
+In this example we unpack all releases in a directory called `~/vendor/UnrealEngine`, it is assumed to hold a subdirectory for each release named exactly like the Git release tag, prefixed by `UnrealEngine-` (e g `UnrealEngine-5.3.0-preview-1`).

 #### 5. Run script with --pretend